-Polyvinyl Chloride (PVC) is the most widely produced synthetic polymer, with more than 40 million tons annual production worldwide.
-It is one of the most important polymers in terms of contribution to plastic engineering & technology development.
+Polyvinyl Chloride (PVC) is the most widely produced synthetic polymer, with more than 40 million tons of annual production worldwide.
+It is one of the essential polymers contributing to plastic engineering & technology development.
 So it’s obvious I will go through its history too.

 The Story of Polyvinyl Chloride (PVC): 100 Years of Dominance

 1913: German Inventor Friedrich Klatte patented a polymerization technique to manufacture PVC.